Skip to main content

 VLCT/PACIF recommends that an actual road test be given to potential new hires.

 • The DOT certified medical examiner's certificate of the driver's physical qualification to drive a commercial motor vehicle as required by §391.43(f) or a legible photographic copy of the certificate.
-Note: As outlined in VLCT PACIF’s CMV Manual FAQ, this is a "best practice" recommendation, as municipalities are typically exempt from this requirement.
+Note: As outlined in the FAQs section of VLCT PACIF’s Commercial Motor Vehicle (CMV) Operations Manual for Municipalities, this is a "best practice" recommendation, as municipalities are typically exempt from this requirement.
 VLCT PACIF suggests that the municipality establish a policy requiring CDL drivers to maintain their medical certification card.
 This best practice should start at hire and continue through the duration of employment.

 • Choose the best candidate after thorough discussions and reference checks.